botpress/documentation-v12/docs/conversation-studio/tutorials/managing/acting-proactively.md

 ---------------

-You may wish to make your bot act proactively on your website in response to some action.
-E.g., make the bot speak first, suggest they buy the product they are viewing after a set time or ask them for feedback on services they were using.
+You may wish to make your bot act proactively on your website in response to some action, such as making the bot speak first, suggesting they buy the product, or asking them for feedback on services they were using.

 ## Requirements